Sheriff’s Administration Division

 Field Operations Division

-The Field Operations Division is primarily responsible for the services of criminal processes to include court orders and arrest warrants.
-This division also handles investigation, apprehension, extradition of fugitives, sex offenders, and family violence.
+The Field Operations Division is primarily responsible for serving criminal processes, such as court orders and arrest warrants.
+This division is responsible for fleet, emergency operations, and the reserves.
+This division also handles investigation, apprehension, extraditions, sex offenders, and family violence.
 Other details include K-9 unit and L.P.R. unit.